FAIR-biomed/FAIR-biomed/docs/CONTRIBUTING.md

-# Contributing to the FAIR-science browser extension
+# Contributing

-Contributions are welcome.
+Contributions to the FAIR-biomed browser extension are welcome.

 ## Plugins